-2. Documentation of 2 years of certified, full-time teaching (Teacher Verification Form) and a valid Arizona Fingerprint Clearance Card or the official results of their Federal Background Clearance from their state Department of Public Safety or comparable agency.
-Copies of the Fingerprint Clearance Card should be faxed scanned/emailed to the Teacher Education Specialist.
+2. Two (2) years of verified, full-time K-12 teaching (teacher of record) experience (Teacher Verification Form) and a valid Arizona Fingerprint Clearance Card or the official results of their Federal Background Clearance from their state Department of Public Safety or comparable agency.